On View: January 22–April 7

 Opening Reception: January 26 | 5–8pm

-Poetic Politics and Black Futures is a living archive of political possibilities.
+Poetic Politics & Black Futures is a living archive of political possibilities.
 Artists Kija Lucas, Tosha Stimage, 5/5 Collective, and Chris Martin present a range of creative and radical resistance.
 Working in concert with the archival photographs, this exhibition of contemporary work assembles a new understanding of the Black political imagination.
-To disrupt the assumption that activism need to be aggressive or didactic, they employ symbolism associated with Black radical traditions, making space for nuance and complexity.
+To disrupt the assumption that activism needs to be aggressive or didactic, the artists employ symbolism associated with Black radical traditions, making space for nuance and complexity.

 5/5 Collective and Lucas use a taxonomic approach to examine “Home” by gathering and archiving objects, offering a quiet confrontation to the viewer’s notions of “Home” and Blackness.
-Stimage and Martin use high contrast iconographies that serve as bold punctuations to the “What We Want, What We Believe,” sentiment of the Panther’s legendary 10 Point Program.
-Black Futures is not delivered with a passive voice, but a voice steeped in deft poetics and sharp politics that continue to accumulate power from its own rich history.
+Stimage and Martin use high-contrast iconographies that serve as bold punctuations to the “What We Want, What We Believe” sentiment of the Panthers’ legendary Ten-Point Program.
+Black Futures is not delivered with a passive voice, but a voice steeped in deft poetics and sharp politics that continues to accumulate power from its own rich history.

 IMAGE: Pirkle Jones.
 Black Panthers drilling before Free Huey Rally, DeFremery Park, Oakland, CA, #23 from A Photographic Essay on The Black Panthers. © Regents of the University of California.
 Courtesy Special Collections, University Library, University of California Santa Cruz.